-The table below provides a good set of useful measurements for the whole business technology organisation and for each role, even if the actual targets are organisation and situation specific.
-The roles are explained in more details in Chapter 3.3 Competence, Roles and Organisation.
+The table below provides a good set of useful measurements for the whole business technology organisation and each role, even if the actual targets are organisation and situation-specific.
+The roles are explained in more detail in Chapter 3.3 Competence, Roles and Organisation.

 − End-user satisfaction; based on instant service rating

-− Total cost and related cost saving targets
+− Total cost and related cost-saving targets business

 − Domain roadmap success index1